 To Protect and Preserve the Resources of the New Jersey Pinelands.

-PPA advocates for enforcing and improving the Pinelands Protection Act and Comprehensive Management Plan as the best way to protect the Pinelands’ unique natural and cultural heritage against sprawl, poorly-designed development and other abuses of land and water.
-The most important features of these laws are the setting of strict boundaries on development, the sustainable use of the aquifers, the protection of rare species habitats from development, and the creation of approved areas for new development that are compatible with protecting the Pinelands’ natural resources on a regional basis.
+We advocate for enforcing and improving the Pinelands Protection Act and Comprehensive Management Plan as the best way to protect the Pinelands’ against sprawl, poorly-designed development and other abuses of land and water.
+The most important features of these laws are the setting of strict boundaries on development, the sustainable use of the aquifers, the protection of rare species habitats, and the creation of approved areas for new development that are compatible with protecting the Pinelands’ natural resources.